Welcome to Lucid

 Your contributions are an investment in a kind of community that is difficult to build on social media, where algorithms, rather than your own interests, increasingly determine what is presented for you to read.
 Thank you for your support of Lucid.

-I’m Professor of History and Italian Studies at New York University, Advisor to Protect Democracy, and the recipient of Guggenheim and other fellowships.
-My latest book, the #1 Amazon bestseller Strongmen: Mussolini to the Present, examines how anti-democratic leaders use propaganda, corruption, violence, and machismo to stay in power, and how resistance to their rule has unfolded over a century.
+I’m Professor of History and Italian Studies at New York University, Advisor to Protect Democracy, an MSNBC columnist, and the recipient of Guggenheim and other fellowships.
+My latest book, Strongmen: Mussolini to the Present, examines how anti-democratic leaders use propaganda, corruption, violence, and machismo to stay in power, and how resistance to their rule has unfolded over a century.

 I bring that expertise and vision to Lucid.
 I look forward to thinking together about the most pressing issues of our time.
 You can read more about me and access my writing and interviews here.
 Follow me on Twitter here.